AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/admin-section-checklist.md

 ---
 # Inherited Instance: Admin Section Checklist {#inherited-instance-admin-section-checklist}

-The checklists below (subsequent checklists linked to at the bottom of each article) have been put together with input from Marketo Champions to help you get up to speed quickly.
+The checklists below (subsequent checklists linked to at the bottom of each article) have been put together by Adobe Professional Services with input from Marketo Champions to help you get up to speed quickly.
 You can also download the checklists and track your progress.

 >[!TIP]
 >
 >If you're a new(er) Marketo Engage user and are not familiar with many of the terms, please check out the [Marketo Engage Glossary](/help/marketo/getting-started/marketo-engage-glossary.md){target="_blank"}.

 ## Adobe Identity Management {#adobe-identity-management}

+>[!NOTE]
+>
+>This is only applicable to subscriptions onboarded to [Adobe Identity Management System (IMS)](/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md){target="_blank"}.
+If your Marketo Engage subscription has not onboarded Adobe IMS yet, proceed with the [legacy user roles and permissions experience](/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md){target="_blank"} in Marketo Engage > Admin > Users & Roles.

 <table>
  <tbody>